mrkkrp/kill-or-bury-alive/README.md

 kill-or-bury-alive-killing-function ⇒ nil
 ```

-Default function for buffer killing.
+The default function for buffer killing.

 This is used when nothing is found in
 `kill-or-bury-alive-killing-function-alist`.

-The function should be able to take one argument: buffer object
+The function should be able to take one argument: buffer object to kill or
-to kill or its name.
+its name.

 If value of the variable is `nil`, `kill-buffer` is used.